Your Texas Family Law Attorney

 Beyond the cooperation of both parties involved and state regulations, a divorce timeline also may depend on county workloads.
 Again, if filing for an uncontested, no-fault divorce, it may be granted in one to several months.
 However, if not amicable, the timeline will depend on caseloads and a trial.

-Representation from Arlington’s Premier Family Lawyers
+Representation From Premier Family Lawyers

 We strongly believe in a team approach to family law.
 Our team provides you the resources of our entire firm when the occasion arises.
 We may also bring in experts and professionals from disciplines including finance, accounting, parenting, trial consulting, tax planning, and psychology to develop a strong, effective case depending on your needs.

-If you’re in need of family lawyer Arlington TX trusts, contact a professional team with experience in Texas family law that will save you time and money, as well as giving you the peace-of-mind by knowing your case is in capable hands.
+If you’re in need of legal representation, contact a professional team with experience in Texas family law that will save you time and money, as well as giving you the peace-of-mind by knowing your case is in capable hands.
 Negotiating property division and parenting plans in divorce agreements can be a long, intense process.
 You will likely want to exchange ideas over time with your lawyer.
 We offer personal attention, including a dedicated client happiness coordinator, combined with a state-of-the-art online legal communications portal to help you deal with issues as they arise, as well as share photos, videos, and any documentation, in real time.
-As family lawyers Arlington TX relies on, we represent professional services providers, business owners, medical professionals and their spouses, technology professionals, teachers, software and aerospace engineers, and many other community members.
-We do our best to serve the entire community.

-Are You Considering Family Lawyers?
+Are You Considering Family Law Representation?

 Communities We Serve

-There are few bonds in life as precious as those that come from families, but if you are having any type of familial disputes, an Arlington family lawyer may be of help to you.
+There are few bonds in life as precious as those that come from families, but if you are having any type of familial disputes, our Arlington family lawyer may be of help to you.
 While family is the most important aspect in the lives of the majority of people, things do not always go as planned.
 As a result, familial disputes and major life transitions affecting families can be uniquely stressful events.

-Thankfully, if you are in need of a well-experienced Arlington family lawyer, you can contact Brandy Austin Law Firm, PLLC where they can resolve a wide range of family law areas.
+Thankfully, if you are in need of a well-experienced family lawyer, you can contact Brandy Austin Law Firm, PLLC where they can resolve a wide range of family law areas.
 The family lawyers can handle anything from paternity to legal separations, and you can count on working with a well-trained team who can understand your frustrations and work for the best possible outcome for you.

 Although there are exceptions to this rule, there are three primary kinds of family legal matters.